harryzcy/ascheck/README.md

 # Apple Silicon Check

-A CLI tool that checks all your apps for their Apple Silicon support.
+A CLI tool that bulk-checks your apps for the Apple Silicon support.

 ---